What Is Digital Analytics? Definition, Examples, & Tools

 • Determine the best time for retention- and value-building efforts

-There are a number of digital analytics solutions available to help businesses wrangle their customer data.
-Which solution works best for your company is dependent on how you plan on using your customer data.
+Several digital analytics solutions are available to help businesses wrangle their customer data.
+The best solution for your company depends on how you plan to use your customer data.

 Amplitude